isDanielWang/isdanielwang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a third-year undergraduate student at [Beihang University](www.buaa.edu.cn)  My research interests include complex network, machine learning and graph learning.
+I am currently a master student at [City University of Hong Kong](https://www.cityu.edu.hk/)  My research interests include Meta-learning, Natural Language Processing and Applied machine learning.

-I spent wonderful time and laid a solid foundation in complex network in [M3Nets](m3nets.de) at National Key Laboratory of CNS/ATM, supervised by Prof. [Sebastian Wandelt](http://m3nets.de/group/sw.html).
-Currently, I am a research intern in [WISC Lab](https://www.cse.cuhk.edu.hk/irwin.king/wisc_lab/home), studying graph learning in hyperbolic space under the guidance of Prof. [Irwin King](https://www.cse.cuhk.edu.hk/irwin.king/home).
+I laid a solid foundation in meta-learning in doing my master research project, supervised by Dr. [Ying WEI](https://scholars.cityu.edu.hk/en/persons/ying-wei(ae416bf0-2939-4f54-b392-841ea9426378).html)).
+I also spent wonderful time doing research with CityU NLP group under the supervision of Dr. [Linqi SONG](https://scholars.cityu.edu.hk/en/persons/linqi-song(a665d7a3-8847-404d-a56a-2b10b470327c).html), studying the Question Generation and Dialouge System.
+Previously, I interned at Cambricon as an algorithm researcher and JD.com as an SDE.

-<strong><font color=red>I am looking for a Ph.D. position starting from 2023 Fall!
-I am passionate about graph learning, complex network and data mining.
+<strong><font color=red>I am looking for a Ph.D. position starting from 2023 Spring/Fall!
+I am passionate about NLP, Meta-learning and Machine Learning.
 If you have any helpful information, please contact me!
 Thank you very much!</font></strong>

 ## Education